cmadajski/assorted_writings/understanding_modern_software_dev.md

 The first solution is the concept of DevOps culture.
 DevOps is the integration of development (building an application) and operations (running and maintaining the application) branches of a tech team.
 This strategy makes communication a top priority and minimizes the "blame game" that occurs when applications break.

 The second solution is the use of automation to streamline software development.
 Automation is a super broad topic, but it can usually be condensed into the idea of CI/CD (continuous integration/continuous delivery).
-CI/CD is somewhat confusing because it covers much more than 2 ideas.
-Furthur explanations will be shown below.
+CI/CD speeds up and simplifies the dev process by encouraging fast bug-fixes and new feature implementations.
+CI/CD is somewhat confusing because it covers much more than the two implied abbreviations.

 ## Explaining CI/CD
 The primary categories of CI/CD include: